 JANET MAYFIELD, GM

-After undergraduate studies in Art History at the Universities of Kansas, Madrid, and Alberta, Janet eventually launched a publishing career.
-She became national sales director for Canada’s largest independent educational publishing company, then went on to co-found one of the world’s first web-based publishers, Oz New Media.
+Janet moved from her role as national sales director for Canada’s largest independent educational publishing company to co-found one of the world’s first web-based publishers, Oz New Media.
 In 1998 she was named Edmonton’s Female Entrepreneur of the year.